 Hands, wrists, elbows, and shoulders help perform countless essential tasks each day.
 Injuries, arthritis, congenital problems and a multitude of other conditions can compromise their abilities.
-The experts with Froedtert & the Medical College of Wisconsin have resources to restore maximum function, reduce pain and help patients return to the activities they love.
+Our experts have resources to restore maximum function, reduce pain and help patients return to the activities they love.

 As part of eastern Wisconsin’s only adult Level I Trauma Center, we regularly treat the most severe hand and upper extremity injuries that come through our emergency department.
 Whatever the cause or concern, however, patients with hand and arm conditions of all kinds benefit from our expertise.